tatmanblue/Unity-Shared/README.md

 ## Status
 On-going/Active

 This library is in prototype, early development stage.
+Most functionality is working and used in other projects.

-edited: 2022.09.21
+edited: 2024.06.25

 ## Documentation
 [Common](https://github.com/tatmanblue/UI-Input/blob/main/COMMON.md)